 Especially if you’re experiencing lower order volume and working with a leaner staff, you’ll want to consider options for off-premises menu innovation as well.
 Streamline your menu options to maximize your resources and profits.
 This can go a long way for the success of your off-premises service.
 Here are some questions to consider as you review your off-premises menu:

 Longtime Revel client Curry Up Now offers a few menu items that fit the bill for optimal off-premises delivery.
 “The burrito stays hot for a long period of time and is easy to eat on the run,” says Akash Kapoor, founder and CEO of the Indian fast casual.
 Focusing on menu items that are portable and naturally hold their heat has been key in the restaurant’s off-premises success.

 Even as pandemic-related restrictions lift and restaurants begin to navigate reopening patios and dining rooms, it’s very difficult to anticipate long-term changes in customer behavior and expectations.
 A recent QSR Magazine article on new opportunity for restaurants inspired by Coronavirus highlights that—despite diners’ spontaneous decision-making and general unpredictability—many of them will stick to COVID-19 adjustments, like avoiding crowds.

 Restaurants still have a murky future and an uphill climb facing them as pandemic conditions continue to develop.
 Reliable trends and forecasts simply aren’t available for this environment.
 Diversifying your service offerings to include on-site and off-site dining can help your business deftly roll with the tide.

-Are you looking for ways to leverage off-premise service at your restaurant?
+Are you looking for ways to leverage off-premises service at your restaurant?
 Revel’s iPad POS offers many customizable options for the different factors you’ll want to consider.
-Contact us today to see how our innovative POS platform can help you succeed with off-premise service.
+Contact us today to see how our innovative POS platform can help you succeed with off-premises service.